RESEARCH IN GENERAL HEALTH PSYCHOLOGY (4 AWARDS)

-Proposals will be reviewed on an annual basis and must be received by January 15, with notification of award made in March.
+Proposals will be reviewed on an annual basis and must be received by January 15, with notification of award made late March.

 The award competition is open to full-time students enrolled in any degree conferring-graduate program in psychology.
 The program is not required to be a Health Psychology program.
+We encourage SfHP graduate student members from any psychology program (e.g., Community Psychology) who are proposing health psychology research to apply.
 To be eligible to receive the award, students must be current members of the Society for Health Psychology.
 Research awards are typically used to fund students’ thesis or dissertation research, but this is not a requirement of the support mechanism.
-Students may submit only one award year.
+Students may submit only one award per year.

 For the purposes of this award, the term “research” is broadly defined as any scholarly endeavor, including but not limited to experiments, correlational studies, qualitative investigations and evaluation research.